ElweThor/pyndent/docs/FAQ.md

 ## Q: But 20% is a lot of overhead!

 `A`: Consider this:
-- 20% file size increase ✅
+- 20% (average) file size increase ✅
-- 100% confidence in block structure ✅
+- 100% (sure) confidence in block structure ✅
 - 0% risk of silent logic errors ✅
 - Team collaboration without indent wars ✅

 The math is clear! 🧮

 <a name="CICD_validate"></a>